munawarb/NVDA-Time-Zoner/README.md

 Check the "Announce abbreviated timezones" box to hear abbreviated timezone names such as IST or GMT.
 Uncheck the box to hear the full timezone names such as Asia/Kolkata or Europe/London.

+You can configure what information you hear when querying the time in a timezone by checking/unchecking the boxes in the "Components" group:

+* Continent: Announce the continent for the current timezone.
+* Country: Announce the country for the current timezone.
+* City: Announce the city for the current timezone.
+* Time: Announce the time for the current timezone.
+* Date: Announce the date for the current timezone.
+* Announce timezone at (Beginning or End): Say the timezone first, or as the last thing you hear.
+For example, if you wish to hear "BST 9:42 AM", select the "Beginning" radio button.
+If you wish to hear 9:42 AM (BST)", select the "End" radio button.

-When you are finished configuring the timezones, press the "Save" button.
+When you are finished configuring your preferences, press the "OK" button.

-From here on, you can press NVDA+ALT+T to announce times and dates in your timezone ring.
+From here on, you can press the following keys to announce times in your timezone ring:

+* NVDA+ALT+UP ARROW: Announce the previous timezone.
+* NVDA+ALT+DOWN ARROW: Announce the next timezone.
+* NVDA+ALT+T: Announce the last timezone you were pointing at in your timezone ring.
+Pressing this key multiple times in rapid succession will move forward through your timezone ring but will not change the timezone at which you are pointing.
+* To configure these keys, use the "Time Zoner" category in the "Input Gestures" dialog.

 When you first install the add-on, NVDA will default to your local timezone if it can get it.